Tech Tips: Copy, cut, & paste shortcuts for Windows & Mac

 4. If you want to delete the text or image from its original place, right-click again to bring up the menu, and left-click on Cut in the menu.

-5. Open the document or click to the area where you want to paste the copied text or image, and left-click in the space you’d like to paste.
+5. Open the document or scroll to the area where you want to paste the copied text or image and left-click in the space you’d like to paste.

-6. Right-click to bring up the menu again, and left-click on Paste.
+6. To paste, right-click to bring up the menu again, and left-click on Paste.
 The text or image you copied will then appear.

-1. Use the cursor and left-click to highlight whatever text or image you want to copy, then let go of the cursor to keep the text or image highlighted.
+1. Using the mouse, hold the left-click button and drag the cursor over whatever text or image you want to copy.
+Then, let go of the cursor to keep the text or image highlighted.

-4. Open the document where you’d like to paste your text or image, and left-click in the space you’d like to paste.
+4. Navigate to the area where you want to paste the copied text or image and left-click in the space you’d like to paste.

 Have a tech question?